Avian Flu & Antarctica

 • I'm also travelling to South Georgia: is that affected by Avian Flu?

-Avian Flu was detected on South Georgia in October 2023.
+Avian Flu arrived naturally on South Georgia in October 2023.
 This led to the temporary closing of several landing sites to visitors, while still keeping those locations open to zodiac cruises.
+These shoreline safaris have always been a key component of any trip to South Georgia, where the sheer density of wildlife on the beaches can often make landings impractical.

-Ship operators continued to successfully visit South Georgia since the first detection of Avian Flu there.
-Swoop passengers travelling to South Georgia in the 2023/24 season reported high levels of satisfaction from their time their, and we anticipate this will continue for the 2024/25 season.
+Ship operators have successfully visited South Georgia ever since the first detection of Avian Flu there.
+Swoop passengers travelling to South Georgia in the 2023/24 season reported high levels of satisfaction from their time there, and we anticipate this will continue for the 2024/25 season.

 • What can be done to prevent the spread of Avian Flu?